Impact of dispersal on the stability of metapopulations: Heterogeneous patches

 \section{Heterogeneous patches}

-Let us now investigate the heterogeneous case where some parameters are allowed to vary between patches.
-We consider the case $\zeta_{i,j}=0$, $\omega_{i,j}=1$.
-This corresponds to density-independent dispersal, which has no influence on the stability of homogeneous metapopulations.
-We compute the influence of dispersal on stability:
+Let us now investigate the heterogeneous case where parameter values may differ between patches.
+To focus on the effects of heterogeneity, we consider particularly the case of density-independent dispersal and settlement ($\omega=1$, $\zeta=0$).
+As shown above, this type of behavior does not have any impact on the stability of homogeneous metapopulations.
+Any stabilizing or destabilizing effects observed below are therefore driven by heterogeneities in the population.

-Thus, the conditions for dispersal to be stabilizing only depends on the values of the $\phi_i$ and on the $\theta_{i,j}$, which carry the information about the topology of the network.
-This indicates that density-independent dispersal can have an influence on stability for heterogeneous patches, and that this influence depends on the topology of the network.

-In order to assess the impact of dispersal on the stability of complex heterogeneous metapopulations, we study it numerically.
-We first generate an ensemble of topologies by randomly placing $k$ links between $M$ patches, such that topologies with connectance $C= k/(M(M-1))$ are created.
-We then check the connectivity of the created topologies, rejecting those containing disconnected components.
-A randomly generated network can be represented by its adjacency Matrix ${\rm \bf A}$, where $A_{ij}$ is equal to 1 if a link from patch i to j exists, and 0 otherwise.
-From the random adjacencies we compute the parameters

-which is consistent with the assumption that $\theta_{i,j}$ denotes the relative weight of $j$ in the gain from immigration of $i$.
-We randomly draw $\phi_i$ from an uniform distribution of range $\lbrack 0,2\rbrack$, centered on 1, thus creating an heterogeneity between patches.
-The other elasticities are fixed, as is the fraction of growth due to immigration $\tilde{\nu}_i$ for patches that receive migrants (See Table. \ref{tab:param1}).
-To determine the influence of dispersal on the stability of each network, when then calculate the Jacobian matrix and the row sums by using Eq. \ref{diagjac} to \ref{rowsum} We then compute a proportion of webs for which there is a stabilizing dispersal, that we call $PSD$.

-We observe in Fig. \ref{numerics_het} that in randomly constructed metapopulations with density-independent migration ($\omega=1$ and $\zeta=0$), dispersal can be either globally stabilizing ($PSD>0.5$) or destabilizing ($PSD<0.5$).
-The correlation between the $PSD$ and the fraction of growth due to immigration $\tilde{\nu}$ is globally negative, indicating that dispersal is more likely to be stabilizing for low intensities of immigration.
-We also note that dispersal is more stabilizing in complex networks, i.e when the connectance and the number of patches are high.
-When immigration plays a important role in growth (high $\tilde{\nu}$), dispersal is less stabilizing in small networks of high connectance, and in large networks of low connectance.
-We thus observe that in heterogeneous metapopulations, the relationship between dispersal and stability crucially depends on the topology of metapopulations.